PSPDFKit/react-native/README.md

 - PSPDFKit for Windows.vsix (installed)
 - PowerShell

+*NOTE* : `react-native-pspdfkit` for windows does not yet support react-native 0.59.*.
+Currently [`react-native-windows`][https://github.com/Microsoft/react-native-windows/releases] is not keeping up pace with `react-native`, where the last official release was 0.54.* and the last RC was 0.57.*.
+We have tested and require 0.57.0 to keep version aligned as much as possible.

 #### Getting Started

 Let's create a simple app that integrates PSPDFKit and uses the react-native-pspdfkit module.